David Gordon (philosopher): Career

-In 1985 Gordon worked with Walter Block on a law review article, "Extortion and the Exercise of Free Speech Rights," which explored contradictions and paradoxes in laws against blackmail and the conditions under which such laws may be acceptable.
+In 1985, Gordon worked with Walter Block on a law review article, "Extortion and the Exercise of Free Speech Rights".
+In this article, they explored the contradictions and paradoxes in laws against blackmail and the conditions under which such laws may be acceptable.

+Neo-Marxism

-Gordon's 1991 book Resurrecting Marx: The Analytical Marxists on Freedom, Exploitation, and Justice was described by Mises Institute scholar Yuri Maltsev as "a refutation of neo-Marxist attempts to save the system from itself."
-The book, which answers the arguments of Marxist political philosophers, including G. A. Cohen, Jon Elster, and John Roemer, dismisses every form of Marxism as theoretically unviable.
-The American Political Science Review said Gordon's argument was "rather crude": capitalism could not be exploitative, and laissez-faire capitalism could serve a just world.
-Therefore, Gordon concludes, Marxism is "a complete failure."
-Contemporary Sociology said Gordon failed to show that analytical Marxists were "a formidable weapon in the hands of anti-Marxists" such as himself.
-Gordon was said to have shown little competency in anti-Marxist argument, falling into "easily avoided mistakes."
-Paul Gottfried in The Review of Metaphysics assessed the book more positively, writing that Gordon had demonstrated that Cohen, Elster and Roemer had failed to "rehabilitate Marx's economic theories".
-The review said Gordon's explanation of his own libertarian stance was "by far the most stimulating."
-Oxford political scientist David Leopold noted Gordon's thumbnail test regarding whether a writer could be classified as an analytical Marxist as part of a common "misleading and unfortunate" understanding of the school, Gordon writing that a favorable stance on dialectics meant that the writer must be "crossed off the list."
+Gordon's 1991 book Resurrecting Marx: The Analytical Marxists on Freedom, Exploitation, and Justice was described by Mises Institute scholar Yuri Maltsev as "a refutation of neo-Marxist attempts to save the system from itself".
+The book refutes the arguments of Marxist political philosophers, including G. A. Cohen, Jon Elster, and John Roemer, and opposes every form of Marxism as theoretically nonviable.
+Gordon argues that capitalism could not be exploitative and that laissez-faire capitalism could serve a just world, concluding that Marxism is "a complete failure".

+The American Political Science Review said Gordon's argument was "rather crude", and Contemporary Sociology said Gordon failed to show that analytical Marxists were "a formidable weapon in the hands of anti-Marxists such as himself".
+Contemporary Society also said that Gordon had shown little competence in anti-Marxist argument, falling into "easily avoided mistakes".
+Paul Gottfried, writing in The Review of Metaphysics assessed the book more positively, stating that Gordon had demonstrated that Cohen, Elster, and Roemer had failed to "rehabilitate Marx's economic theories".
+The review said that Gordon's explanation of his own libertarian stance was "by far the most stimulating".
+Oxford political scientist David Leopold noted that Gordon’s “thumbnail test” for classifying a writer as an analytical Marxist reflects a common, though “misleading and unfortunate”, understanding of the school.
+Gordon wrote that a favorable stance on dialectics meant that the writer must be "crossed off the list".

+Austrian economics

 Gordon's book The Philosophical Origins of Austrian Economics (1992), which explores the philosophical origins of Carl Menger's economic theories, was highly praised by Murray Rothbard.
-Writing in The Review of Austrian Economics, Barry Smith criticized the book for its over-simplistic division of philosophers into two camps—German (Hegelian, organicist and anti-science) and Austrian (Aristotelian, individualist and pro-science)—despite philosophers having more complex interrelations.
-For instance, Franz Brentano is exemplary of Austrian thought though he was born in Germany and was strongly influenced by German philosopher Friedrich Adolf Trendelenburg.
-Gordon later wrote an essay, "Second Thoughts on The Philosophical Origins of Austrian Economics," to provide some additions and corrections to his book.
+Writing in The Review of Austrian Economics, Barry Smith criticized the book for its over-simplistic division of philosophers into two camps—German (Hegelian, organicist, and anti-science) and Austrian (Aristotelian, individualist and pro-science)—despite philosophers having more complex interrelations.
+For example, Franz Brentano, a model of Austrian thought, was born in Germany and was strongly influenced by German philosopher Friedrich Adolf Trendelenburg.
+Gordon later wrote an essay, "Second Thoughts on The Philosophical Origins of Austrian Economics", to provide some additions and corrections to his book.

+Other work

 In 2002, Gordon edited Secession, State & Liberty, a collection of essays arguing that secession should be seriously considered.
 The essays analyze U.S. history, examine theoretical issues, and apply these ideas to the modern world.